Frequently Asked Questions (FAQs)

 Are summer classes in journalism offered?

 The department offers courses when sufficient funding is available.
-Courses offered in the past include Writing for the Media, Media Photo I, Editing and The Journalist in Literature and Film.
+Courses offered in the past include Writing for the Media, Media Photo I, Foundations of Multimedia Storytelling, Editing and Global Media.
 Check with your journalism adviser about what courses might be offered in the coming summer sessions.

 I am interested in advertising or public relations, but why am I required to take the writing and editing courses?